Carter G. Woodson, considered a pioneer in the study of African-American history, is given much of the credit for Black History Month.

 The son of former slaves, Woodson spent his childhood working in coal mines and quarries.
 He received his education during the four-month term that was customary for black schools at the time.

 At 19, having taught himself English fundamentals and arithmetic, Woodson entered high school, where he completed a four-year curriculum in two years.
-He went on to earn his master's degree in history from the University of Chicago and later earned a doctorate from Harvard.
+He graduated from Berea College in 1903 and went on to earn his master's degree in history from the University of Chicago.
+He later earned a doctorate from Harvard.

 How the holiday came about

 Disturbed that history textbooks largely ignored America's black population, Woodson took on the challenge of writing black Americans into the nation's history.

 To do this, he established the Association for the Study of Negro Life and History.
 He also founded the group's widely respected publication, the Journal of Negro History.

 In 1926, Woodson developed Negro History Week.
 He believed "the achievements of the Negro properly set forth will crown him as a factor in early human progress and a maker of modern civilization."

 In 1976, Negro History Week expanded into Black History Month.

 Why he picked February